ethereum/js-team-organization/roadmap/README.md

 JavaScript is THE programming language for the browser.
 Throughout the year it became clear that we had largely underappreciated one central browser-related topic and challenge around our libraries: the size of the bundles created from our libraries to be possible to be loaded in a web context.
-Especially for our EVM these were several 100KBs too large to get efficiently loaded within a website context.
-We have therefore significantly ramped up efforts here, restructured a lot of code and removed unnecessary dependencies, culminating in our October/November 2024 breaking releases with bundle size reductions e.g. for our EVM of 60% and greater.
+Especially for our EVM the bundles libraries (so: also including the 3rd-party dependencies) were several
+100KBs too large to get efficiently loaded within a website context.
+We have therefore significantly ramped up efforts here, restructured a lot of code to allow for removal of unnecessary code paths ("tree shaking") and removed unnecessary dependencies, culminating in our October/November 2024 breaking releases with bundle size reductions e.g. for our EVM of 60% and greater.

 Together with some other browser-related improvements these releases mark the first moment in time where the Ethereum L1 protocol